 This task has essentially been completed, and, at the request of the UTC Director, an interim report has been prepared and submitted to the UTC.
-As the project progesses, we will continue to seek additional in formation to add to that already found.
+As the project progresses, we will continue to seek additional information to add to that already found.
+We have received no feedback on the interim report.